-SEVEN UP BOTTLING COMPANY
+SEVEN UP BOTTLING COMPANY OF JOHNSON CITY TENNESSEE

-This is the third and final location of the company at the corner of Buffalo and Maple
+The final location of the company at the corner of Buffalo and Maple

 7oz squat amber paper label 7-UP from the 7-UP Bottling Company of the Appalachias dated 1935